Srocers/Srocers/README.md

 The SolarWinds breach was a nightmare come true for many businesses and people.
 It was especially frightening that the assault remained undiscovered for so long, since it provided the hackers sufficient opportunity to access the networks of some of the best-protected businesses in the world and steal important data.
 As a result of gaining access to critical government networks and data, the hack had far-reaching repercussions and had grave national security ramifications...

 # WEEK 4-5
-We entered Kali Linux and started to learn Kali Linux.
+We entered Kali Linux and started to learn Kali Linux and tools of it.

 * What is Kali Linux ?